annaghi/mobile-contact-bar/readme.txt

 You have full control over the single cookie which is called *mobile_contact_bar_toggle*.

 = Cleaning the cache =
-If your site is chached via a caching plugin such as WP Fastest Cache or Cache Enabler, then it is important to clean those caches after the Contact Bar has been enabled.
+If your site is cached via a caching plugin such as WP Fastest Cache or Cache Enabler, then it is important to clean those caches after the Contact Bar has been enabled.
 Also, if you disable the Contact Bar then the caches need to be cleaned again.

 = Custom colors for each button =